Post Summary: Things to do in Japan

 Kiss a Deer

 Only an hour away from Kyoto is the capital city of Nara Prefecture, Nara.
 It is well known for its temples and shrines and is a popular stop on the Japan tourist trail.
-It’s well worth traveling to Nara for a day or two for the temples.
+It’s well worth traveling to Nara for a day or two to visit the temples.
 In addition, Japanese Deer roam through town and are seen as heavenly animals protecting the country.

 Climb Through Buddha’s Nostril

 Tōdai-ji may be famous for the Great Buddha and, you know, for being a hugely impressive wooden building, but there’s a cool and quirky part of this temple that you need to know about.
+One of the soaring wooden columns holding the temple up has a square hole through the bottom.
+You might see a small crowd of people gathered around it—nothing special, right?

 Wrong.
 At just 30 x 37, the hole is said to be the same size as the Great Buddha’s nostril.
 Called hashirakuguri – literally “pillar passage” – the idea is to see if you can fit through the hole to the other side.
+If you can make it, you get at least some enlightenment points.
+That’s because you’ve humbled yourself enough to try and squeeze through a tiny hole while a crowd of onlookers giggle.

 Walk Amidst the Mossy Lanterns at Kasuga-Taisha

-In the mornings, you can also go experience the chouhai chanting ceremony, whereby the Shinto priests pray for the safety of Japanese nature and people.
-Interestingly, this practice started up after the 2011 Tohoku Earthquake.
+The hundreds of moss-covered stone lanterns here—more than 3,000 of them—and the serene, ancient forest setting make for a tranquil stroll, especially at the above times (when there are fewer tourists).
+In the mornings, you can also experience the chanting ceremony, during which the Shinto priests pray for the safety of Japanese nature and people.
+Interestingly, this practice started after the 2011 Tohoku Earthquake.

 Discover Traditional Nara-machi

-You may be thinking Kyoto when you think “traditional wooden Japanese houses” – which isn’t necessarily un-true – but Nara has its very own machi, or ‘town’ area, that makes for a charming wander around.
+You may be thinking Kyoto when you think “traditional wooden Japanese houses” – which isn’t necessarily un-true – but Nara has its own machi, or ‘town’ area, that makes for a charming wander around.
+Machi conjures up more of a traditional part of town than anything else, and Nara-machi is he city’s old, charming, wooden heart.

-The Nara-machi Koshi no Ie is an old merchant’s house that you can actually enter and explore.
-It’s literally like going back in time, complete with original kitchen.
-There’s a gallery that you can check out too: Nara-machi Monogatari-kan.
+You’ll find old townhouses, old storehouses (kura), and many that have been converted into shops, cafes, and guesthouses.
+The Nara-machi Koshi no Ie is an old merchant’s house that you can enter and explore.
+It’s like going back in time, complete with the original kitchen.
+There’s a gallery that you can check out, too: Nara-machi Monogatari-kan.

 Things to do in Kobe